Join the Movement

 CONGRESS

 Your voice matters!
-Don’t wait one more minute, make your voice heard on paid time to care and affordable childcare.
+Don’t wait one more minute, make your voice heard about your concerns for our country.
 Demanding action from your member of Congress is a simple yet effective way to take action today!

 View Sample Script